Casks and Whisky: Types, Aging and Their Influence on Taste

 2. Ex-Sherry Casks

-Ex-sherry casks, such as Oloroso sherry casks, add notes of dried fruit, nuts and dark chocolate to the whisky, making it more robust and complex.
+Ex-sherry casks, such as Oloroso sherry, lend notes of dried fruit, nuts and dark chocolate to the whisky, making it more robust and complex.

 3. Ex-Rum Barrels

-Ex-rum casks, less common but increasingly popular, give the whisky notes of molasses, brown sugar and exotic spices, for a unique flavour profile.
+Ex-rum casks, less common but increasingly popular, give the whisky notes of molasses, brown sugar and exotic spices, for a unique aromatic profile.

 4. New Oak Barrels (Virgin Oak)

-Virgin oak casks are occasionally used for short periods of finishing, adding notes of fresh oak, vanilla and spice to the whisky.
+Virgin oak casks are occasionally used for short finishing periods, adding notes of fresh oak, vanilla and spice to the whisky.

 Wood: The Protagonist in the Aging Process

-Oak is the most commonly used wood for maturing whisky, due to its aromatic properties and durability.
+Oak is the most commonly used wood for aging whisky, thanks to its aromatic properties and durability.
 The two main types of oak are:

-- American Oak : Gives sweet, creamy notes of vanilla and coconut.
+• American Oak : imparts sweet, creamy notes of vanilla and coconut.

 Influence of Barrel Size